yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/thin.md

 ## Introduction

-The thin airfoil theory is a theorical approach used to analyse airfoils.
+The thin airfoil theory is a theoretical approach used to analyse airfoils.
 It is based on the following assumptions:

 - The airfoil is thin, which means that the thickness of the airfoil is small compared to the chord (relative thickness: $\frac{e}{L} \leq 10 \%$)
 - The camber of the airfoil is small compared to the chord (relative camber: $\frac{f}{L} \leq 5 \%$)